LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Safe Power On<!-- linebreak -->

-This setting forces SK1 to be pressed when powering up the transceiver, preventing unwanted power-ups, such as when the radio is in a backpack, which can drain the battery.
+This setting requires SK1 to be pressed when powering up the transceiver, preventing unwanted power-ups, such as when the radio is in a backpack, which can drain the battery.
 This parameter is also operational when suspend mode is enabled.

 *Note:*